 Show your team that the company is committed to their wellbeing by offering a robust Employee Assistance Program (EAP).
 These programs offer free, anonymous mental health counseling to anyone in distress.
 If possible, expand benefits during a crisis and encourage people to communicate what additional assistance they feel is needed.
 Clearly explain what is offered in your company’s EAP or other services, including providing links or phone numbers to make reaching out easier.

 Here are some benefits to consider including in your crisis management strategy:

 - Sick leave

 - Subsidized loans

-These are concrete ways to support employees during a crisis that will leave a lasting impression.
-Studies have found that EAP services, including counseling, improve occupational functioning, and engenders employee engagement and retention.
-When the crisis is over, your employees will either be strengthened by their workplace—or not.
-This will depend in large part on effective HR leadership and communication.
+These are some concrete ways you can use to support your team during a crisis that will leave a lasting impression.
+Studies have found that EAP services, including counseling, improve occupational functioning, and encourage engagement and team retention.

 How should managers handle communication in times of crisis?

 Managing people during a crisis can be challenging.
 To strike the fine balance between pushing productivity and supporting your team, the first step is to communicate.

 In practical terms, this means sending out an email or internal newsletter that openly outlines the situation and the company’s strategy to overcome it.
 Your communication should: